jbx-protocol/juice-docs-v2/docs/api/contracts/jbsingletokenpaymentterminalstore/write/recordaddedbalancefor.md

 * Arguments:
   * `_projectId` is the ID of the project to which the funds being added belong.
-  * `_amount` is the amount of temrinal tokens added, as a fixed point number with the same amount of decimals as its relative terminal.
+  * `_amount` is the amount of terminal tokens added, as a fixed point number with the same amount of decimals as its relative terminal.
 * The resulting function overrides a function definition from the [`JBSingleTokenPaymentTerminalStore`](/api/interfaces/ijbsingletokenpaymentterminalstore.md) interface.
 * The function doesn't return anything.